ALL WISHON 919THI DRIVER MODELS HAVE BENDABLE HOSELS

 Driver lie angle is not a huge factor to worry about in fitting because:

 1. Modern titanium heads cannot be bent to alter the lie angle without special equipment and heat damaging the head.
+As above, Wishon drivers can be bent to specific lies.

 2. Shot misdirection from the lie of your head being tilted at impact is directly proportionate to the loft.
 Drivers have the least amount of loft of all club heads, so that the amount of misdirection is small.